 Clinton Swaine, Founder of Frontier Trainings is known as the World Leader in experiential business trainings.
 He’s spoken on many of the world’s top stages and produced over 200 games and processes which teach business, personal development and speaking skills to countless individuals and organisations.

 Clinton is in conversation with Annik, in an obviously windy location, discussing story loops, Game of Thrones and…Marilyn Monroe.

-Annik: Hi, it’s Annik from PONY Express Speakers and I’m here – Whoo! my skirt is flowing up!
+Annik: Hi, it’s Annik from Speaker Express and I’m here – Whoo! my skirt is flowing up!

 Clinton: Marilyn.
 Marilyn Monroe.

 Annik: I hope you can’t see that.
 Exactly.
 I’m here with Clinton Swaine.
 He is a speaker trainer and a master in experiential learning and gaming.
 In 2011, I started doing speaker training with him and really got inspired to do more and to overcome those fears.
 It was never my intention to actually really start a training business but, if you have someone in your life who constantly holds you to a higher level then that’s really, really important.
 Now, how did you get into all that?